 Physical Education

-Mrs. J. Doyle, Subject Area Leader of Physical Education and Performance Faculty
+Mr G Hughes, Subject Leader of Physical Education

 Key Stage 3

 Students will study two hours of PE each week in year 7 and 8.
-In year 9 students they will acquire an extra PE lesson where they follow the Sports Leader’s course which is a national recognised award.
-As part of the course students are required to gain 1 hour volunteer work.
-Students can opt to choose to complete the Howden Young Leaders Award which allows them to lead as part of a group.
+In year 9, students will acquire an extra PE lesson in which they will follow the Level 1 UK Sports Leader’s qualification.
+This is a nationally recognised award and as part of the course, students are required to gain 1 hour’s volunteering, this can be through a local sports club or the school itself, but the students are responsible for organising their own.
+Students can opt-out, and choose to complete the Howden Young Leaders Award, which allows them to lead as part of a group with slightly less pressure but this unfortunately does not lead to a qualification.

 Students will participate in a variety of different activities across each half term.
 Each year students will build on their core and advanced skills applying these into competitive scenarios.